hectorcarrasco1992/what-i-learned-week-2/README.md

    # Copy Kitten
       * learned how to re-create a web page using CSS
-      * learned how to bring up the developers tools in a webpage to look at its code and learn from it.
+      * learned how to bring up the developers tools in a webpage to look at its code and see the css they used.